Skip to content

 Is it difficult to adjust to life abroad?

-Initial adjustment can be challenging, but proper preparation and social connections make it easier.
+The initial adjustment can be challenging.
+However, proper preparation and building social connections make it much easier over time.

 Read Our Other Helpful Guides